Pumpkin Muffins Recipe

 Ingredient Substitutions

 • Pumpkin puree.
 This recipe calls for 1 ½ cups of pumpkin puree, which equals one, 15 oz can of pumpkin puree.
-If you have fresh homemade puree, feel free to use that as well!
-Just be sure you have drained the water out of it so that it’s thick and isn’t runny.
+Or you can use homemade pumpkin puree.

 • Salted Butter.
-Unsalted butter, coconut oil, canola oil or ghee can be used in place of butter with great results.
-You can substitute part of the butter with applesauce, but I prefer it with butter.
+Unsalted butter, coconut oil, canola oil or ghee can be used in place of butter.
+You can replace half the butter with applesauce.

-• Light Brown Sugar.
-If you want a more molasses taste, use dark brown sugar.
+• Light Brown Sugar. dark brown sugar works well.

 • Pumpkin Pie Spice.
 Use store bought or make your own